Top whistleblower software for EU Directive 2019/1937 compliance #

 No whistleblower platform can make your organization compliant by itself.
 Compliance also requires internal policies, designated handlers, training, and documented procedures.
 The software is the reporting channel — one piece of a larger compliance framework.
 It should not be the most expensive or time-consuming piece.

-For a detailed article-by-article breakdown of how EthicsPortal meets each requirement, see our compliance page.
+For a detailed article-by-article breakdown of how EthicsPortal meets each requirement, see our Directive 2019/1937 coverage map .